saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

         - (or) by committing to a yearly contracts
         - (or) by being flexible about availability and interruption of computing service
 - <b> AWS Batch </b>
-    - Plans , Schedules, and <u> executes batch computing workloads </u> across the full range of AWS compute services, can utilize Spot Instance to save money
+    - Plans , Schedules, and <ins> executes batch computing workloads </ins> across the full range of AWS compute services, can utilize Spot Instance to save money

 - <b> AWS Compute Optimizer </b>
-    - suggests how to <i><u> reduce costs and improve performance </U></i> by using machine learning to analyze you previous usage history
+    - suggests how to <i><ins> reduce costs and improve performance </U></i> by using machine learning to analyze you previous usage history

 - <b> EC2 Autoscaling Groups (ASGs) </b>
-    - <u> Automatically adds or remove EC2 servers </u> to meet the current demand of traffic.
+    - <ins> Automatically adds or remove EC2 servers </ins> to meet the current demand of traffic.
     - Will save money and meet capacity since you only run the amount of servers you need

 - <b> Elastic Load Balancer (ELB) </b>
-    - Distributes traffic to multiple instance, can re-route traffic from <u> unhealthy instance to healthy instances</u>.
+    - Distributes traffic to multiple instance, can re-route traffic from <ins> unhealthy instance to healthy instances</ins>.
     - Can route traffic to EC2 instances running in different Availability Zones

 - <b> AWS Elastic Beanstalk (ELB) </b>
-    - <u> Easily deploys web applications</u> without developers worrying about setting up and understanding the underlying AWS Services
+    - <ins> Easily deploys web applications</ins> without developers worrying about setting up and understanding the underlying AWS Services
     - eg. Heroku